Legal actions

 • NJ DEP permits are required and have not been approved.

 • Numerous letters and postcards have been sent to DEP objecting to the permits.
-See “How you can help” to add your voice.

 • Calls to the Governor and state legislators have urged them to make sure the DEP does not approve the permits.